thedarkwriter/courseware-lms-content/_lmscontent/facts/what_are_they?/content.md

 }
 </pre>

 In this example, any system using this code will have its own hostname written into the file.
 In this way, you can have server-specific outcomes with a single piece of code.
 This means you don't have to rewrite your code for every single machine you're managing.
-Notice that you use the <pre>$</pre> and <pre>{ }</pre>to let Puppet know you are using a variable.
+Notice that in this example, you use a <pre>$</pre> plus <pre>{ }</pre>to indidcate the name of the variable.
+You will learn more about formatting variables later in the course, and you can refer to the <a href= "https://puppet.com/docs/puppet/5.2/lang_variables.html#interpolation"> Facts and Built-in Variables</a> section of the Puppet docs for more information.

 ## Task: